kubernetes/community/keps/sig-contributor-experience/0007-20180403-community-forum.md

 ### User Stories

-(This is a bullet list right now, needs to be fleshed out)

 - A place for open ended discussion.
 For example "What CI/CD tools is everyone using?"
   - This would be closed as offtopic on StackOverflow, but would be perfect for a forum.
 - Post announcements about kubernetes core that are important for end users